scottrmiddleton/FHWA-Relative-Mode-Share-Impacts-under-Different-Shared-Rides-Scenarios/README.md

 # Acknowledgements

-To track how this government-funded code is used, we request that if you decide to build additional software using this code please acknowledge FHWA Report No. FHWA-HOP-20-XXX in your software's README/documentation.
+To track how this government-funded code is used, we request that if you decide to build additional software using this code please acknowledge its Digital Object Identifier in your software’s README/documentation.
+Digital Object Identifier: https://doi.org/10.21949/1520429